Jewellery Quarter: Downturn and redevelopment

-The demand for the products manufactured in the Jewellery Quarter peaked in 1920 and a steady decline started.
-The Quarter was hard hit by the Great Depression and struggled to recover after.
-Some companies constructed large factories as they tried to diversify their businesses.
-In World War II, manufacture turned again to munitions and this led to the Jewellery Quarter becoming a target of bombing raids by the Luftwaffe in the Birmingham Blitz.
-Like the rest of Birmingham, this brought a lot of damage to the Jewellery Quarter.
-St Paul's Church was damaged and was repaired between 1949 and 1951 to a design by J. B. Surman.
-In November 1940, Thomas Walker plc's 1934 factory in St Paul's Square was destroyed but rebuilt 18 months later.
+The demand for the products manufactured in the Jewellery Quarter peaked in 1920 after which a steady decline began.
+The Quarter was hard hit by the Great Depression and struggled to recover afterwards.

+In World War II manufacture turned again to munitions and this led to the Jewellery Quarter becoming a target of bombing raids by the Luftwaffe in the Birmingham Blitz.
+Like the rest of the city, this brought much damage to the Jewellery Quarter.
+Examples being St Paul's Church which was bomb-damaged, and in November 1940 Thomas Walker plc's 1934 factory in St Paul's Square was destroyed.
+The former building was repaired after the war to a design by J. B. Surman, undertaken between 1949 and 1951, whilst the latter was rebuilt 18 months after the bombing.
+Other substantial buildings such as St Michaels and All Saints chapel in Warstone Cemetery were damaged beyond repair and later razed.

-In 1943, the Birmingham Jewellers' and Silversmiths' Association created a committee to discuss the regeneration of the industry in the Quarter.
-As many of the buildings were considered inappropriate for use, it was proposed by the BJSA in 1945 for the redevelopment of the area into flatted factories.
-Despite being accepted, the plan was not implemented.
-Following the war, the Quarter witnessed a slight recovery which was again hindered by the lack of space.
-In 1948, it was reported that the larger factories on the northern fringe of the Quarter were experiencing a decline in manufacturing whilst those in the centre were witnessing the opposite.
-Larger firms moved out of the area in the 1950s and 1960s to new sites elsewhere in the city.
-Some development did take place, such as the clearing of court housing around Pope Street, Carver Street and Camden Street.
+In 1943 the Birmingham Jewellers' and Silversmiths' Association created a committee to discuss the regeneration of the industry in the Quarter.
+As many of the buildings were considered inappropriate for use, in 1945 the BJSA proposed the redevelopment of the area into flatted factories.
+Despite being accepted the plan was not implemented.

+After the war concluded, the Quarter witnessed a slight recovery which was again hindered by the lack of space.
+In 1948 it was reported that the larger factories on the northern fringe of the Quarter were experiencing a decline in manufacturing whilst those in the centre were witnessing the opposite.

+Larger firms moved out of the area in the 1950s and 1960s to new sites elsewhere in the city, and there was clearing of back-to-back court housing around Pope Street, Carver Street and Camden Street.

 A City Council survey in 1953 concluded that 23 acre of land was beyond repair.
-In 1956, the council produced their own plans for the redevelopment of the area to consolidate non-industrial activities such as retail into well-defined areas.
-However, they were met with opposition as they took no consideration of the importance of the small tradesmen that were vital to the area.
-In 1960, Sir Richard Vyse produced a plan for his Hockley estate, however, he died before the plan could be carried out.
-In 1963, the council agreed to buy the freehold of 14.5 acre of the Vyse estate for £650,000.
-In 1965, a council scheme for the redevelopment of the area was approved for completion in 1972.
+In 1956 the council produced their own plans for the redevelopment of the area to consolidate non-industrial activities such as retail into well-defined areas.

+The plans were met with opposition as they took no consideration of the importance of the small tradesmen vital to the area.
+In 1960, Sir Richard Vyse produced a plan for his Hockley estate but he died before it could be carried out.
+In 1963 the council agreed to buy the freehold of 14.5 acre of the Vyse estate for £650,000.
+In 1965 a council scheme for the redevelopment of the area was approved for completion in 1972.